 PAN 01 - Waste Storage and Collection Guidance for Domestic and Commercial Developments Planning Advice Note

 The direction of this advisory note is based on the policies contained within the review of the Development Management DPD, adopted 29 July 2020, (Policy DM29) It will be a material consideration that developers should be conscious of that that will be generated from their development proposal and this note provides advice, guidance and information on how these issues can be appropriately addressed and management in both domestic and commercial development.

-PAN02 - Edibles in Landscaping (Encouraging the Growing of Food within Residential Development) Planning Advice Note
+PAN02 - Encouragin the Growing of Food Within New Development Planning Advice Note

 This note provides information and guidance on how new residential development can maximise the opportunities for the growing of food, making use of not just the areas around the property but through innovative design.

-PAN03 - Surface Water Drainage, Flood Risk Management and Watercourses Planning Advice Note
+PAN03 - Surface Water Drainage and Flood Risk Management and Watercourses Planning Advice Note

 This note provides information and guidance on the local application of both the sequential and exception tests in relation to flood risk and supplements national planning policy set out in the National Planning Policy Framework.